Visiting Maui During COVID: What You Need To Know

 This pandemic put our island communities in the impossible position of having to choose between public safety or a healthy economy.
 What is the right direction to take?
 There is no perfect solution, and every choice involves risk and controversy.
 Our local government officials have been criticized for (a) waiting too long to reopen the tourism industry and (b) reopening the tourism industry too soon.
 There is no right answer that everyone can agree upon.

 As much as we in Hawaii might like to keep our doors closed and stay safe here forever in a little cocoon in the middle of the Pacific Ocean, that is simply not realistic and would be disastrous for our tourism-based economy.
 By the time we reopened to visitors in mid-October, Hawaii’s tourism industry had been closed for nearly seven months.
 It was catastrophic.
 Our leaders decided we cannot just sit back and wait this out.
-We must learn to co-exist with COVID and proceed cautiously to reopen our state to visitors.
+We must learn to co-exist with COVID and cautiously reopen our state to visitors.

 VISITING MAUI DURING COVID: IS MAUI A SAFE PLACE?